 • DaPulse– DaPulse is a project management tool that helps you create project boards, and collaborate with team members on the web assigning them tasks and deadlines along with updating the status’ of the tasks assigned.
 This tool helps you keep track of where things are at for every project, and are a good way to connect with clients, team members and others, especially if they are across the globe and work around the clock.
 The feature that we really like the most is the fact that it is a visual management tool, which makes it very effective to use.

 • Slack – Slack is a real-time messaging tool for the workplace.
 It saves from the hassle of writing emails throughout the day, and all communication within teams stays in one place.
 Files can be shared on a mobile or a desktop device, and it allows you to upload, manipulate files, spreadsheets or other business applications.
 The interesting part of using the tool is that you can ‘overhear’ work conversations in an organization which isn’t possible through email.

 • Asana – Asana is a tool that helps in managing team workflow and tasks.
 The tool helps you create projects and tasks with projects, and track the progress of these projects.
 File sharing and communication is easier and effective; it’s a useful tool for small teams and collaborations.

-• Blossom – Blossom is a project tracking tool for distributed companies that are spread across different time zones, countries or are travelling.
-Based on the principles of Kanban, the tool emphasises repetitive delivery cycles and improves the workflow and efficiency of the team or organization while making sure that projects are being managed without any hassle.
+• Blossom – Blossom is a project tracking tool for distributed companies that are spread across different time zones, countries or are traveling.
+Based on the principles of Kanban, the tool emphasizes repetitive delivery cycles and improves the workflow and efficiency of the team or organization while making sure that projects are being managed without any hassle.

 Creative & Content Management